baillielab/ARDSMAICr/README.md

 <!-- badges: end -->

-The ARDSMAICR package contains the results of a meta-analysis by information content (MAIC) of whole-genome studies of the host response to acute respiratory distress syndrome (ARDS).
+The ARDSMAICR package contains the results of a meta-analysis by information content (MAIC) of genome-wide studies of the host response to acute respiratory distress syndrome (ARDS).
 These data are accompanied by a range of helper functions useful for analysis.